Skip to main content

 Internships

-Summer 2025 Internship with the Indian Law Resource Center
+2026 Summer Fellowships with the Indian Law Resource Center

-The Center offers a stipend equivalent to $23.00 per hour.
+Fellows will be asked to attend our in-person Summer 2026 Board/Staff meeting and to spend some time in both our Helena and Washington, D.C. offices.
+The Center offers a stipend equivalent to $23 per hour.
+Additional financial support is provided to allow for fellows to travel between our D.C. and Helena offices.
+Travel and in-office dates are flexible.
 Applicants are encouraged to seek additional or alternative funding through scholarships or their law school's public interest programs.

 Required Qualifications: